judithpillado/java-beginner-tutorial/README.md

 }
 ```

 Next we want to add user interaction to set the values of `a` and `b`.
 For each variable we need to print a message to the user, so that he knows what to do, and then read the value the user inputs.

+Instead of the `System.out.println` method we used before we are now using the `System.out.print` method to tell the user for which variable we expect an input.
+The difference between these two methods is that the `println` method also prints a line break at the very end whereas the `print` method doesn't do that.

-Reading a user input can be done using the Scanner class.
-Therefore the code for reading in `a` and `b` should look like this:
+To read a user input we can use the Scanner class.

 ```java
 import java.util.Scanner;